fafonse/CSVault/MATH2050/Logarithmic Regression.md

 A [[Generalized Linear Model|GLM]] used to model a [[Discrete Probability Distributions#Binomial|binary]] categorical variable using numerical and categorical predictors.

+> When you have >2 categories for your results, you need to use a multinomial logistic regression model.
 ## Example

 In this example, we'll look at the [donner party](https://en.wikipedia.org/wiki/Donner_Party), where out of 87 pioneers, 40 of them died.